 – characterize the microbial community composition and function associated with roots of sagebrush (Artemisia tridentata), squirreltail (Elymus elymoides), and cheatgrass (Bromus tectorum) in pristine and cheatgrass-invaded sagebrush habitat across a wide geographical region (DOD locations).

 – test whether restoring the rhizosphere community and functions of sagebrush and squirreltail seedlings in cheatgrass-invaded areas improves its establishment, growth, and survival.

-This research is being conducted by Bruce Hungate.
+This research is being conducted by Paul Dijkstra.

 Weber CF, Zak DR, Hungate BA, Jackson RB, Vilgalys R, Evans RD, Schadt CW, Megonigal JP, and Kuske CR, 2011.
 Responses of soil cellulolytic fungal communities to elevated atmospheric CO2 are complex and variable across five ecosystems.
 Environmental Microbiology 13:2778-2793

 Dunbar J, Eichorst SA, Gallegos-Graves LV, Silva S, Xie G, Evans RD, Hungate BA, Jackson RB, Megonigal JP, Schadt CW, Vilgalys R, Zak DR, Kuske CR, 2012.
 Common bacterial responses in six ecosystems exposed to ten years of elevated atmospheric carbon dioxide.
 Environmental Microbiology 14:1145-1158 doi:10.1111/j.1462-2920.2011.02695.x